thanos-io/thanos/docs/components/query.md

                                  that are always used, even if the health check fails.
 Useful if you have a caching layer on top.
+      --store.grpc.chunks-limit=0
+                                 The maximum chunks allowed for a single Series request, The Series call fails if this limit is exceeded.
+0 means no limit.
+      --store.grpc.series-limit=0
+                                 The maximum series allowed for a single Series request.
+The Series call fails if this limit is exceeded.
+0 means no limit.
       --store.response-timeout=0ms
                                  If a Store doesn't send any data in this specified duration then a Store will be ignored